 –> unless the child is being supervised by and within the sight of a person who is at least 12 years of age.

-Nevada judges can dismiss a first-time NRS 202.485 offense if the defendant successfully completes a course about child safety.
-Otherwise, the defendant faces Nevada misdemeanor penalties of:
+Nevada judges can dismiss a first-time NRS 202.485 offense if you successfully complete a course about child safety.
+Otherwise, you face Nevada misdemeanor penalties of:

 - up to 6 months in jail, and/or

 Two common defenses to Nevada charges of leaving a child unattended in a car are:

 - You did not intentionally leave the child unattended

 Depending on the case, the D.A. may agree to drop the charges or reduce it to a more minor misdemeanor as part of a plea bargain.

 In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of leaving a child unattended in an automobile under NRS 202.485.
 Click on a topic below to jump to that section:

 - 2. What are the penalties for leaving a child alone in a car in Nevada?